doniel-t/win-media-control-app/Readme.md

     hostname
     ```

-4. Get the APK from [here](https://expo.dev/artifacts/eas/nNBX1nHuMPSaFDUYy3VcWX.apk) or build it yourself using an expo account
+4. Get the APK from [here](https://expo.dev/artifacts/eas/uS5n4dR4ubLMM81RYUE1uM.apk) or build it yourself using an expo account
 5. Install the apk on your device and run it
-6. Enter your ``hostname`` in the app and try it out! 🚀
+6. Enter your ``hostname`` in the app and try it out! 🚀\
+The hostname will be cached so you only need to add it once!
 <center><img src="./assets/app_screenshot.png" /></center>
 <center>Screenshot of the app</center>